 Before getting into the art of handling multiple offers let's 1st discuss some basic parameters of an offer in general.
 In Massachusetts, all offers whether verbal or written MUST be presented to the seller.

 It is not at the listing broker's discretion to determine what is or isn't worth the seller's time to listen to.
 No matter how ridiculous an offer sounds, it is not up to the listing agent to be the judge of the offer.

 It is a violation of the code of ethics to withhold any offers whether verbal or written.

-According to the Real Estate code of ethics Realtors shall submit offers and counter offers objectively and as quick as possible.
+According to the Real Estate Code of ethics, Realtors shall submit offers and counter-offers objectively and as quickly as possible.

-A Realtor who reveals the terms and conditions of a competing offer without the sellers authorization to one buyer, gives that buyer an obvious advantage over the others which breaches the duty of fairness owed to the other buyers.
+A Realtor who reveals the terms and conditions of a competing offer without the seller's authorization to one buyer gives that buyer a distinct advantage over the others which breaches the duty of fairness owed to the other buyers.

-The seller stands to benefit greatly as none of the buyers has any idea what the other offers are.
-If the buyers want the home they will be forced to step up to the plate and possibly pay more than they originally expected to.
+The seller stands to benefit significantly as none of the buyers has any idea what the other offers are.
+If the buyers want the home, they will be forced to step up to the plate and possibly pay more than they initially expected to.

 Once the seller has received all the bids back, it is to them how they would like to proceed.
 It is possible that the seller could do one of the following:

 - Reject all of the offers.
 Maybe the price isn't high enough, or the closing date does not work.
 It is up to the seller's discretion on what is acceptable or not.